-Equity securities are valued at the last traded price.
+Equity securities and exchange traded derivatives are valued at the last traded price.
 For the majority of these financial instruments, information provided by the independent pricing services is relied upon for valuation.

 (ii) Fair value in an inactive or unquoted market (level 2 and level 3)